alessiostalla/portofino-client/README.md

 ## Licensing

-Portofino-commander is licensed under the GNU AGPL.
+Portofino-client is licensed under the GNU AGPL.
 In layman terms, if you build any kind of tool or service on top of it, you need to release its source code.
-If you'd like to use portofino-commander as a component in a tool or service and require a more business-friendly license, please open an issue or contact me directly.
+If you'd like to use portofino-client as a component in a tool or service and require a more business-friendly license, please open an issue or contact me directly.
 I'm open to licensing this to specific organizations so that they can use it, even free of charge, but I prefer to have a say in that.